mozilla/gcp-ingestion/docs/architecture/overview.md

 performance benefits, but changes to the schema at one point in the pipeline can lead to processing errors or dropped data further down the pipeline.

-Saving messages as newline delimited JSON allows us to gracefully handle new fields added upstream without needing to specify those fields completely before they are stored.
-New columns can be added to a table's schema and then restored via a BigQuery load operation.
+Saving JSON messages as compressed bytes fields in BigQuery tables allows use to gracefully handle new fields added upstream without needing to specify those fields completely before they are stored.
+New columns can be added to a table's schema and then restored via a backfill operation.

 ### Use destination tables